Connecting Americans with trusted lenders since 2024

 Do I pay anything before my debt is settled?

-No legitimate provider collects a fee upfront.
+No legitimate provider collects a fee upfront — the FTC's Telemarketing Sales Rule bans advance fees for debt relief services.
 Payment is only due after a creditor agrees to a reduced payoff and you sign off on it, usually a percentage of what got forgiven.

 What does this do to my credit in the meantime?